This is a delicious and healthy take on tuna noodle casserole using tofu shirataki noodles topped with colorful vegetables.

 - 2 12 ounces can tuna in water (drained)

 - 2 packs House Foods Tofu Shirataki Noodles – Fettuccine Type

 - Open the tofu shirataki noodle packages and drain using a strainer.
 Rinse under cold water for about 10 seconds, to remove plant root odor.

 - In a pan over high heat, add extra virgin olive oil, garlic, carrots and zucchini and cook for 4 minutes, until vegetables have begun to soften but still yield a crunch.

 - Add mushrooms and green peas and cook for 4-5 minutes, until vegetables are tender, mushrooms should be slightly golden brown.

 - Add cream of mushroom soup, soy sauce and sriracha sauce an stir well until all the vegetables are coated.

-- Add tofu shirataki noodles and tossed until the noodles are coated.
+- Add tuna and tofu shirataki noodles, and tossed until the noodles are coated.
 Turn the heat off.